We believe everyone has the right to a healthy home

 Seeding a greener future

-That’s why we endowed the Vlahakis Organic Chemistry Lab at Roosevelt University in Chicago, so students can study green chemistry and research new products based on renewable resources.
+That’s why we endowed the Vlahakis Organic Chemistry Lab at Roosevelt University in Chicago, allowing students to study green chemistry and research new products based on renewable resources.

 Our children are the environmental stewards of tomorrow, so we need to give them tools they’ll need to create a greener future.
-Our ECOScience education program gives kids of all ages a hands-on experience with green chemistry.
+Our ECOScience education program gives kids of all ages hands-on experience with green chemistry.
 They learn by doing, making their own ECOS laundry detergent at events across the country and at our facilities.

 The ECOScience program also teaches thousands of 5th grade students every year through our partnership with children’s museums across the country.
 Museum educators bring the program into classrooms, giving students a deeper understanding of the science behind soap as they make green laundry detergent to take home.
-For the little ones, ECOS uses interactive museum exhibits teach environmentally friendly ways to live and shop.
+For the little ones, ECOS uses interactive museum exhibits to teach environmentally friendly ways to live and shop.

 The only way to create a greener future is to help other companies become greener too.
 We’re sharing our sustainable business practices with companies that are looking for ways to become more environmentally friendly.
 Helping other companies discover that doing the right thing isn’t just good for people and the planet, it’s good for business.

 We believe clean, green science is the future – and what better way to facilitate that than by getting the next generation excited about green chemistry?
 We bring interactive programs into schools and host field trips at our facilities so kids can make green cleaning products themselves.
 Who knows, maybe we’ll find our next green chemist or engineer?

-1. Discovery Cube Museums – CA
+- Discovery Cube Museums – CA

-3. Chicago Children’s Museum – IL
+- Chicago Children’s Museum – IL

-4. Hands On Children’s Museum – WA
+- Hands On Children’s Museum – WA